zhaoou/notes/REST/springREST.md

 There are 2 main ways we can configure Spring to do that:

-### Content Negotiation & Message Conversion (rarely used, write a separate REST controller using messsage translation)
+### Content Negotiation & Message Conversion
+(I prefer a separate REST controller using messsage conversion)

 #### Content Negotiation
 Requires ContentNegotiatingViewResolver .